ReonNamatame/mic_recoder/README.md

 # mic_recoder
-USB mic interface written in python for recording your voice and making wave file for it
+USB mic interface written in python.
+You can record your voice and make a wave file.

 ## Description